kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Vagus nerve

 #### Answer: A. Internal jugular vein - *FALSE* = C. Sympathetic trunk - TRUE
-- Sympathetic trunk travels in a downward direction from the skull, just lateral to the vertebral bodies
+- Sympathetic Trunk travels in a downward direction from skull
+	- Just lateral to vertebral bodies
-- It communicates with the spinal nerves or their ventral root by way of the rami communicantes
+- It communicates with spinal nerves or their ventral root by way of *rami communicantes*
 - Superior end of trunk continues upwards through carotid canal into Skull
-	- Forms a plexus on Internal Carotid Artery
+	- Forms a plexus on Internal Carotid Artery (ICA)
 - Inferior part travels in front of the coccyx, where it
 	- Converges with trunk of other side at a structure known as *ganglion impar*
-- Along the length of the sympathetic trunk are ganglia known as paravertebral ganglia
+- Along length of *sympathetic trunk* are ganglia known as paravertebral ganglia

 **Notes**
 - In the neck, the Sympathetic Trunk lies